GoogleCloudPlatform/community/tutorials/getting-started-on-gcp-with-terraform/index.md

 ---
 title: Getting started with Terraform on Google Cloud Platform
-description: A tutorial that will show how to get a simple web server running on Google Compute Engine using Terraform to do the provisioning of resources.
+description: Shows how to get a simple web server running on Google Compute Engine using Terraform to do the provisioning of resources.
 author: chrisst
 tags: terraform
 date_published: 2018-08-17
 ---

 # Terraform on Google Cloud Platform
 One of the things I find most time consuming when starting on a new stack or technology is moving from reading documentation to a working prototype serving http requests.
 This can be especially frustrating when trying to tweak configurations and keys as it can be hard to make incremental progress.
-However once I have a shell of a web service stood up I can add features, connect to other apis or add a datastore.
+However once I have a shell of a web service stood up I can add features, connect to other apis, or add a datastore.
 I’m able to iterate very quickly with feedback at each step of the process.
 To help get through those first set up steps I’ve written this tutorial to cover:
 * Using Terraform to create a VM in Google Cloud Platform
-* Starting a basic python Flask server
+* Starting a basic Python Flask server

 ### Before you begin
-You will be spinning up a single Google Compute Engine VM instance which can incur real, although usually minimal, costs so pay attention to the pricing on the account.
-If you don’t already have a GCP account you can [sign up for a free trial](https://cloud.google.com/free) and get $300 of free credit which is way more than you’ll need in this tutorial.
+You will be spinning up a single Google Compute Engine VM instance which can incur real, although usually minimal, costs.
+Pay attention to the pricing on the account.
+If you don’t already have a Google Cloud Platform account you can [sign up for a free trial](https://cloud.google.com/free) and get $300 of free credit which is way more than you’ll need in this tutorial.

 Have the following tools locally:
 * [An existing ssh key](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)
 * [Terraform](https://www.terraform.io/intro/getting-started/install.html)

-## Create a GCP project
+## Create a Google Cloud Platform project
-A default project is often set up by default for brand new accounts but you will start by creating a brand new project to keep this separate and easy to tear down later.
+A default project is often set up by default for brand new accounts, but you will start by creating a brand new project to keep this separate and easy to tear down later.
 After creating it be sure to copy down the `project id` as it is usually different then the `project name`.

 [image1]: ./gcp_project_id.png "Project Id"
 ![How to find your project id.][image1]

 ### Getting project credentials
-Next, set up a service account key which terraform will use to create and manage resources in your GCP project.
+Next, set up a service account key which terraform will use to create and manage resources in your Google Cloud Platform project.
 Go to the [create service account key page](https://console.cloud.google.com/apis/credentials/serviceaccountkey).
 Select the default service account or create a new one, select JSON as the key type and hit ‘Create’.
 This downloads a JSON file with all the credentials that will be needed for terraform to manage the resources.
 This file should be located in a secure place for production projects, but for this example move the downloaded JSON file to the project directory.

 ### Setting up Terraform
 Create a new directory for the project to live and create a `main.tf` file for the Terraform config.
-The contents of this file describe all of the GCP resources which will be used in the project.
+The contents of this file describe all of the Google Cloud Platform resources which will be used in the project.

 ```HCL
 // Configure the Google Cloud provider